 Slow Medicine

 I have recently been musing on the concept of slow medicine in somatic work, and how appropriate and relevant it is particularly with regard to burnout, chronic stress and anxiety.
-We live in a culture that has made speed a virtue.
-Fast results.
-Optimised recovery.
-Ten day resets and thirty day transformations.
-The wellness industry has absorbed the same cultural logic, more and faster = better.
-The implicit promise is that if you find the right protocol, the right practitioner, the right combination of supplements and strategies and morning routines, you can accelerate your way back to health.
-You can hack your nervous system.
-You can optimise your way out of burnout.
-You can bio-hack yourself back to wellbeing in a weekend.
-Really?
+We live in a culture that places great value on speed, productivity, fast results and optimised recovery.
+The wellness industry offers us ten day resets and thirty day transformations. grounded in the same cultural logic, more and faster equals better.
+The implicit promise is that if you can find the right protocol, or the right practitioner, the right combination of supplements and strategies you can accelerate your way back to health, hack your nervous system or optimise your way out of burnout.

 What is Slow Medicine?

-Slow medicine is not a technique or a modality.
-It is a philosophy, a fundamental reset in how we understand healing and what we expect.
+Slow medicine is way of approaching our health and it requires a fundamental shift in how we understand healing and what we expect.

-Slow medicine begins with simple premise that the body heals on its own timeline, not ours.
+Slow medicine begins with the simple premise that the body heals in its own time, and that sometimes patience and gentleness can be the most effective approach to working with nervous system depletion, burnout, symptoms of perimenopause or chronic pain.
 A nervous system depleted over months or years cannot be rushed back to regulation.
-Tissues that have held chronic tension for decades require patient, repeated invitation to release rather than forceful intervention.
-Trauma that has been stored in the body's cells, muscles, and nervous system pathways does not resolve because we have decided it is time for it to be gone.
+Muscles that have held chronic tension for decades require patient and repeated invitations to soften and release.

-These are slow, non-linear, deeply individual processes.
-And they require something our culture has almost entirely devalued, time and patience.
-Not passive waiting, but active, engaged, compassionate patience.
-The kind that trusts the body's intelligence even when progress is not visible or measurable on a timeline we can control.
+These are slow and non-linear, individual processes, requiring something our culture has almost entirely devalued, patience, and trusting the body's intelligence even when progress is not visible or measurable.

 The Role of Understanding